Vaishnavi-2505/Generalized-Data-Structures-Library-/README.md

 # Generalised Data Structures Library

-## ProjectName : Created self data structures.
-## Technology: C++ Programming
+**Project Name:** Created Self Data Structures **Technology:** C++ Programming
-## Author: Vaishnavi D Shingare
+**Author:** Vaishnavi D Shingare

-A reusable and generic **C++ Data Structures Library** that provides object-oriented implementations of linear and non-linear data structures, along with searching and sorting algorithms.

-The library is designed using **C++ Templates**, allowing the same data structure implementation to work with different data types such as `int`, `float`, `double`, `char`, `string`, and custom objects.

 ---

 ## 📌 Project Overview

-The **Generalised Data Structures Library** is developed using **C++ and Object-Oriented Programming (OOP)** principles.

-It provides ready-to-use implementations of:

-* Linear Data Structures
-* Non-Linear Data Structures
-* Searching Algorithms
-* Sorting Algorithms
-* Generic Programming using Templates

-The main goal of this project is to create a **modular, reusable, and extensible library** that can be integrated with different C++ client applications.
+This project is a **C++ library of generic data structures** that provides object-oriented implementations of both linear and non-linear data structures.

+It offers ready-to-use functionalities for fundamental as well as advanced operations.
+The library is designed using **C++ templates**, making it reusable with different data types.

+The implementation follows **Object-Oriented Programming (OOP)** principles such as encapsulation, modularity, and extensibility, making it suitable for both academic learning and real-world application development.

 ---